vanderbilt-redcap/external-module-framework-docs/guide.md

 ## External Module Development Exercises

 The External Module Development Guide includes a set of [development exercises](exercises) to use as a guide for module development.
-Each activity teaches a different facet of module development.
-Most of the modules are intentionally incomplete.
-They generally have comments denoting regions where you will need to add code to implement a missing feature.
+Each exercise teaches a different facet of module development.
+The majority of the exercises are missing essential functionality with comments denoting the regions where you will need to add code to implement a missing feature.

 ### Getting the development exercises
 1. [Download the contents of this repo](https://github.com/vanderbilt-redcap/external-module-framework-docs/archive/refs/heads/main.zip)